half0wl/openai-python-cache/README.md

-# openai_python_cache
+# 🍰 openai-python-cache

-This is a thin wrapper around the OpenAI Python bindings for caching responses.
+A thin wrapper around the OpenAI Python bindings for caching responses.

 ## Motivation